 Empty category

 A category with no object and no arrow.
-The axioms af a category are satisfied : This category is noted .
+The axioms af a category are satisfied :- For any pair of composable arrows, there is an arrow going straight from

 By itself this category is useless.
 The value of this category is in context.
 In the category of all categories, or in the category of small categories, this is important (it's a terminal object).